Young leads UL Monroe against Coastal Carolina after 20-point outing - WTOP News

 Conway, South Carolina; Saturday, 2 p.m.
 EST

-BOTTOM LINE: UL Monroe visits Coastal Carolina after Coltie Young scored 20 points in UL Monroe’s 90-82 loss to the Georgia Southern Eagles.
+BOTTOM LINE: UL Monroe takes on Coastal Carolina after Coltie Young scored 20 points in UL Monroe’s 90-82 loss to the Georgia Southern Eagles.

-The Chanticleers have gone 4-2 at home.
-Coastal Carolina has a 2-6 record against opponents above .500.
+The Chanticleers have gone 4-2 in home games.
+Coastal Carolina is 1-1 in games decided by 3 points or fewer.

-The Warhawks have gone 0-2 against Sun Belt opponents.
-UL Monroe is 1-1 in games decided by 3 points or fewer.
+The Warhawks are 0-2 in Sun Belt play.
+UL Monroe ranks sixth in the Sun Belt with 10.5 offensive rebounds per game led by Jalen Bolden averaging 2.2.

-Coastal Carolina is shooting 44.7% from the field this season, 0.6 percentage points higher than the 44.1% UL Monroe allows to opponents.
+Coastal Carolina scores 69.1 points per game, 4.4 fewer points than the 73.5 UL Monroe gives up.
 UL Monroe averages 6.9 made 3-pointers per game this season, 1.8 more made shots on average than the 5.1 per game Coastal Carolina allows.

-The Chanticleers and Warhawks match up Saturday for the first time in Sun Belt play this season.

-TOP PERFORMERS: Denzel Hines is averaging 8.9 points and 6.5 rebounds for the Chanticleers.
+TOP PERFORMERS: Rasheed Jones averages 2.5 made 3-pointers per game for the Chanticleers, scoring 13.9 points while shooting 43.8% from beyond the arc.

-Jalen Bolden is averaging 13.3 points, 6.7 rebounds and 1.7 steals for the Warhawks.
+Bolden is scoring 13.3 points per game with 6.7 rebounds and 2.5 assists for the Warhawks.

 LAST 10 GAMES: Chanticleers: 6-4, averaging 72.6 points, 35.6 rebounds, 12.7 assists, 3.9 steals and 1.2 blocks per game while shooting 46.5% from the field.
 Their opponents have averaged 68.4 points per game.